Welcome to Coltraco Ultrasonics’ continuous monitoring systems.

 The most accurate and fast acting constants loss monitoring system of its kind.
 Capable of detecting a loss of agent mass to within 1% in Inert gas, CO2 and Clean Agent systems, and in addition to weigh loss, will provide accurate percentage pressure loss of Inert gas systems associated with agent contents leakage.

-Better: Using continuous monitoring technology to check the contents of your fire suppression cylinders is non-invasive, non-destructive and non-disruptive meaning it is safer for personal and does not require the user to shut down the fire suppression system during inspection.
-Constant monitoring systems offer round the clock peace of mind knowing your systems are fully operational and accurately monitored during and between maintenance periods.
+Using continuous monitoring technology to check the contents of your fire suppression cylinders is non-invasive, non-destructive and non-disruptive meaning it is safer for personnel and does not require the user to shut down the fire suppression system during inspection.
+Constant monitoring systems offer round-the-clock peace of mind knowing your systems are fully operational and accurately monitored during and between maintenance periods.

 Regulations state that a leakage greater than 5% for clean agents and Inergen blends, and 10% for CO2 requires cylinder refilling or replacement.
 Therefore, all of our monitoring systems allow the user to configure the equipment to trigger at either 5% or 10% threshold depending on which agent is being monitored.
 If the agent leaks past the pre-selected threshold, the unit, if connected to an external alarm will alert the user that there has been a critical leak in the fire suppression system.